Cold Weather Fun on the Lakeshore

 Cross Country Ski

 The meditative quality of cross country skiing—its gentle glide and rhythmic sound—is a fantastic equalizer when you’re ready to take it down a notch.
-Unlike the adrenalin rush of downhill, cross country demands just enough focus to connect you to the landscape and ultimately, move to-do lists to the background.
+Unlike the adrenaline rush of downhill, cross country demands just enough focus to connect you to the landscape and ultimately, move to-do lists to the background.
 For beginners, we recommend Love Creek County Park where rentals are offered and trails are groomed.
 But if you’ve got gear, Warren Dunes, Chickaming Township Park & Preserve, and Warren Woods are also great choices with trails of varying lengths and a variety of terrain.

 Local Tip: Although ski trails at Love Creek are open every day, rentals are limited to Wednesday–Sunday.
 Visit the park’s Facebook page for the latest snow and trail conditions.